 The Company entered into derivative contracts to mitigate cash flow and interest rate risks.
-Only when the Issuer is downgraded below the contractual minimum and the assets are transferred to the Company, the derivatives are in effect.
+The derivatives will be in effect when the issuer downgraded below the contractual minimum and the assets are transferred to the company.
 As there are currently no cash flows under the derivatives, no reliable fair value can be measured.